-European Conference on Molecular Biology (EMBC) was established in 1969 and is an intergovernmental organisation currently associating 29 Member States mainly from the EU and some neighbour countries.
+European Conference on Molecular Biology (EMBC) was established in 1969 and is an intergovernmental organisation currently associating 30 Member States mainly from the EU and some neighbour countries, associated Member States are India and Singapore.
 Through its general programme the EMBC provides a framework for the European cooperation in the field of molecular biology and closely related research areas.
 The general programme of EMBC focuses primarily on providing training, education and research scholarships, as well as on organizing courses, seminars and education meetings.
 Implementation of the general EMBC programme is funded by the Member States’ contribution fees, with implementation being entrusted to EMBO (European Organisation for Molecular Biology).
-Contribution of the Czech Republic to EMBC represents approximately 1% of the total budget of the organization, i.e. approximately 190 kEUR per year.
+Contribution of the Czech Republic to EMBC represents approximately 1% of the total budget of the organization, i.e. approximately 230 kEUR per year.
 The Czech contribution for Special project of the Installation Grants is voluntary and amounts to approximately 270 kEUR per year.

 General EMBC programme

-EMBC supports basic research through short- and long-term scholarships, young scientists´ programme, and project of installation grants, international scientific meetings and practical courses within approved general EMBC programme.
-A special benefit for the Czech Republic is brought by the special project EMBC – the Special project of the Installation Grants (SDIG).
+EMBC supports basic research through short- and long-term scholarships and project of installation grants, international scientific meetings and practical courses within approved general EMBC programme.
+A special benefit for the Czech Republic is brought by the special Installation Grants programme.

 Long-term scholarships are 2-year internships offered to highly qualified researchers in the early stages of their careers, i.e. in their postgraduate training.
 The scholarship allows the recipient to carry out a research project in a leading laboratory anywhere in the world.
 The selection of scholarship awardees is highly competitive and the cross-border mobility is an integral part of the scholarships.
 The key criteria for the selection of trainees is a highly innovative research project, an excellent leading host lab, and outstanding publishing record.